-As a network university, AAU is a member of many international networks and international collaborations that extend around the world.
+As a network university, AAU is a member of international networks and international collaborations that extend around the world.
 An overview of the international associations in which Aalborg University participates is provided below.

-AAU's international networks and alliances
+AAU's international networks and partnerships

 The Danish universities have engaged in cooperation with China (UCAS) in the Sino-Danish Centre for Education and Research (SDC).